Trade Forex Trading

 1,000 / 10,000 * 100= 10%

-What is Difference Between Maximum Leverage and the Leverage Used?
+What is Difference Between Maximum Leverage & the Leverage Used?

-However, you should not that there is a difference between maximum leverage ( xauusd leverage given by your trading broker which is the highest leverage you can trade with if you choose to) & used leverage ( xauusd leverage based on the lots you have opened/open trades).
+However, you should not that there is a difference between maximum leverage ( xauusd leverage given by your broker which is the highest leverage you as a trader can trade with if you choose to) & used leverage ( xauusd leverage based on the lots you have opened/open trades).
 One is the broker's (Maximum Leverage) and the other is trader's (Used Leverage).
-To explain this leverage concept we will use the example above:
+To explain this leverage concept we will use the example displayed above:

-If your broker has given you 100:1 Max Leverage, but you only open a trade transaction of $10,000 dollars then Used Leverage is:
+If your broker has issued you 100:1 Maximum Leverage Ratio, but you only open a trade position of $10,000 then Used Leverage is:

 $10,000: $1,000 dollars (your money)